 Ask yourself what you want from your money.
-Is it for a down payment on your house, a new car or your children’s education?
-Once you know what you want you can then work out what you need to get there.
+Is it for a down payment on your house, a new car, or your children’s education?
+Once you know what you want you can work out what you need to get there.

-Knowing your ultimate goal helps to give you enough perspective to distance yourself from individual investments.
-It is also easier for you not to get too emotional or attached to your investments.
+Knowing your ultimate goal helps give you enough perspective to distance yourself from individual investments.
+It is also easier not to get too emotional or attached to your investments.

 Retirement Plan Should be Your Priority

 When you choose your new employer choose a company that offers a good retirement plan, even if the salary is slightly lower.